(Black Eye; Blunt Eye Injury; Ecchymosis)

 - Seek emergency medical attention right away.

 - Immediately apply an ice pack for 15-20 minutes at a time to reduce swelling and minimize pain.
 Do not press on the eye itself.
 Repeat every 1 to 2 hours for the first 48 hours.

 - If there is still tenderness after 48 hours, apply a warm compress every 1-2 hours.

 - Take acetaminophen for pain.
 Do not take aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen because they can cause or increase bleeding.

-Many eye injuries are minor and will heal within two weeks with basic first aid.
-There is always the risk of more serious consequences, so you should still see an eye doctor immediately, even if you have no symptoms.
+Many eye injuries are minor and will heal within 2 weeks with basic first aid.
+There is always the risk of more serious consequences, so you should still see an eye doctor right away, even if you have no symptoms.
 This is especially urgent if a blow to the eye causes blood to appear in your eye, loss or change in vision, double vision, inability to move the eye normally, or severe pain in your eyeball.
 Depending on the extent of your injury, your doctor may provide further medical treatment.
 For instance:

 - If the skin around your eye is cut, you may need stitches.

 - If there was any damage to the eye itself, you may need antibiotic eye drops to prevent infection.

-- Your doctor may prescribe eye drops to minimize inflammation.
+- Your doctor may prescribe eye drops to minimize swelling.

 - If there is suspicion of damage to the bones, x-rays or other imaging may be performed

 To help reduce your chance of an eye contusion:

 - Wear protective eye covering such as safety goggles whenever the eye is exposed to potential injury at work or play.
-The best goggles fit snug against the skin so that no foreign objects can get underneath the goggle and into the eye.
+The best eye coverings fit snug against the skin so that no foreign objects can get underneath them and into the eye.

 - Avoid situations that may involve fighting.